-The 2013-14 fiscal year had 2 percent State Supplemental Aid.
-FY 2014-15 4 percent.
-Because over 80 percent of the District's budget is in salaries and benefits, the District will need to review and monitor its staffing levels for FY 2014-15.
+The 2012-13 fiscal year had two percent allowable growth.
+FY 2013-14 has yet to be determined by the State Legislature.
+Because over 80 percent of the District's budget is in salaries and benefits, the District will need to review and monitor its staffing levels for FY 2013-14.

-The 4 percent State Supplemental Aid will affect cash balances and fund balances which may slightly decline for the year but remain at acceptable levels.
+The zero percent allowable growth will affect cash balances and fund balances which should decline for the year but remain at acceptable levels.
 The clear challenge will be maintaining an acceptable level of unspent balance.